QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

 If the install process fails or something goes wrong during it, include the installation logs in your bug report.
 They are created in the ``%TEMP%`` directory, by default ``<user profile>\AppData\Local\Temp``.
 There are two text files, one small and one big, with names starting with ``Qubes_Windows_Tools``.

 Uninstalling QWT is supported.
-After uninstalling you need to manually enable the DHCP Client Windows service, or set IP settings yourself to restore network access.
+After uninstalling, you need to manually enable the DHCP Client Windows service, or set IP settings yourself to restore network access.

 Configuration
 -------------

 Various aspects of Qubes Windows Tools (QWT) can be configured through the registry.
 The main configuration key is located in ``HKEY_LOCAL_MACHINE\SOFTWARE\Invisible Things Lab\Qubes Tools``.
 Configuration values set on this level are global to all QWT components.
-It’s possible to override global values with component-specific keys, this is useful mainly for setting log verbosity for troubleshooting.
+It’s possible to override global values with component-specific keys; this is useful mainly for setting log verbosity for troubleshooting.
 Possible configuration values are:

 .. list-table::
    :widths: 14 14 14 14